infracloudio/mastodon-acorn/tutorial.md

 ```

 ## Deploying the Mastodon server
-In this post we will deploy Mastodon server.
+In this tutorial we will deploy Mastodon server.

 In the Acorn platform, there are two ways you can try this sample application.
 1. Using Acorn platform dashboard.
 2. Using CLI

-The First way is the easiest one where, in just a few clicks you can deploy the Mastodon on the platform and start using it.
+The first way is the easiest one where, in just a few clicks you can deploy the Mastodon on the platform and start using it.
 However, if you want to customize the application use the second option.

-## Running the application using Dashboard
+## Deploying Using Acorn Dashboard

 In this option you use the published Acorn application image to deploy the Mastodon server in just a few clicks.
 It allows you to deploy your applications faster without any additional configurations.
 Let us see below how you can deploy Mastodon server to the Acorn platform dashboard.